Psychoanalytic dream interpretation: Content and continuity

-Importance in therapy
+Implications in therapy

 Clinical observation has revealed the importance of using dream interpretation in psychotherapy.
 In particular, three types of gains are described as a result of dream interpretation.
 Insight is the first asset gained by the clinical use of dreams for both the therapist and the client.
 Insight is conceptualized as containing four elements:metaphorical vision with the intention of seeing oneself in a totally new perspective, connection with the aim of linking different aspects of one's experience, suddenness, which is described as an affect display of surprise, and newness, which means the profound exploration of one's psychic world.

 The second gain is the increased involvement of the client in the therapeutic process.
 Dream work can facilitate and provide access to a client's most essential issues.
 Therefore, dream interpretation can be beneficial in building a therapeutic relationship, even in a distrustful patient.
 Building a trustful relationship with the client can enhance his/her active involvement in the therapeutic process.
 At length, a better understanding of the client's dynamics and clinical progress is one of the most essential gains that have been revealed in many clinical reports.
 Interpretive dream work can provide clinicians better access to their client's cognitive schemas.
-This is because the dream content can reflect the evolution of the client’s self-concept, defense mechanisms, core conflicts and at last transfer reactions.
+This is because the dream content can reflect the evolution of the client's self-concept, defense mechanisms, core conflicts and at last transfer reactions.

 The third gain is that dreams' pleasant or unpleasant content has a vital function in dream interpretation.
 Empirical studies suggest that dream pleasantness leads to higher levels of hope and openness towards conflict resolution, whereas unpleasant dreams have a negative impact on clients' progress, as the dreamer may focus on impending threats and therefore lead to unresolved conflicts.
 Importance of the use of the dreams in therapy has been tested throughout the years by some empirical studies.
 It has been found that understanding a disturbing persistent dream can reduce its occurrence and its associated distress.